ryan-allan/API/1.3/CONTENTS/METHODS/getSendingStatistics.md

 <a href="/1.3/README.md">Back to the Table of Contents</a>&nbsp;&nbsp;|&nbsp;&nbsp;<a href="API_METHODS.md">Back to API Methods</a>
 <h2>getSendingStatistics</h2>
 <p><strong>Synopsis:</strong><br />
 This API requests a report of all messaging transactions between two dates.
-The server returns the path to an XML file containing the meta data.</p>
+The server returns the path to an XML file containing the report.
+All results are saved to file which must be downloaded by the requestor.
+Detailed Information about the report will be in <a href="">Appendix C</a>.
 <div><strong>Request:</strong></div>
 <pre>&lt;REQUEST&gt;
     &lt;ACTION&gt;getSendingStatus &lt;/ACTION&gt;